 • ROUND ROBIN (DISTRICT) In this method of pairing, each debater is paired against another for a specified number of rounds.
 No debater is eliminated if he loses a round, and all debaters continue to debate until the stated number of rounds has been completed.
+Since all debaters meet all debaters other than themselves, this assumes that debaters will debate students from their own schools, if their school has multibple entries.
 The winner is the debater with the best win-loss record, followed by the highest number of total speaker points.
+There are no elimination bracket rounds.
 (See "Tabulating Results" which follows for further criteria, if needed.)

 To conduct a round robin, first number the debaters.
 This should be done by chance, allowing each debater to draw his number, or, if representatives of debaters are not present, appoint someone to draw for each debater.
+Sides are random because numbers are drawn at random.
 Suppose there are seven debaters.
 Since seven is an odd number, one debater does not debate in each round.
 The first round is arranged by writing the numbers down in their order, 1, 2, 3, in column form and then 4, 5, 6, 7 in column form up to the left, setting 4 opposite 3, 5 opposite 2, 6 opposite 1, and 7 at the top for the debater not debating that round.
 Repeat this arrangement except to drop the position of "1" down one space each time until it reaches the bottom and then move its position to the left and up to the top of left column, and the round robin schedules have been completed.
+If the number is listed first, the debater is affirmative that round.
+If the number is listed second, the debater is negative that round.
+The Round Robin schedule ensures that no debater is uneven by sides at the end of the tournament by more than one.
+Debaters cannot flip for sides in this scenario, since the sides work properly only if the contestant whose # is listed first is affirmative in each round.